-RULE 6.05.1 MOTION TO CHALLENGE LEGAL SUFFICIENCY OF

-DEPENDENCY PETITION (In re Fred J. (1979) 89 Cal.App.3d 168; 175-177; W&I C Section 348)
+RULE 6.05.1 MOTION TO CHALLENGE LEGAL SUFFICIENCY OF DEPENDENCY PETITION (In re Fred J. (1979) 89 Cal.App.3d 168; 175-177; Welfare & Institutions Code section 348)

 In any dependency proceeding the court may entertain a pre-hearing challenge to the petition's sufficiency by a motion to challenge the legal sufficiency of the petition.
 Such a motion may be made in writing or orally, but must be made as early in the proceedings as possible.
 The court may rule on the motion at the hearing at which it is made, or may continue the hearing on the motion to another date in order to receive briefing from counsel.
 If the court sustains the motion, the court may grant leave to amend the pleading in the petition upon any terms as may be just and shall fix the time within which the amendment or amended petition shall be filed.
-(Effective January 1, 1997.)